port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installation.md

 </details>
 </TabItem>
 <TabItem value="on-prem" label="On Premise">

+## Prerequisites

-1. Create an IAM user with the following permissions:
+- Create an IAM user with the following permissions:
   - `arn:aws:iam::aws:policy/ReadOnlyAccess`
   - `account:ListRegions`
   - `sts:AssumeRole`
-2. Run the following Docker image: `ghcr.io/port-labs/port-ocean-aws:latest`.
+- Run the following Docker image: `ghcr.io/port-labs/port-ocean-aws:latest`.
-3. (For live updates): expose the port `8000` to the internet.
+- (For live updates): expose the port `8000` to the internet.
-4. Add the following environment variables to the Docker container:
+- Add the following environment variables to the Docker container:

 <details>
 <summary>Environment Variables</summary>